mjkaul/Learning_AI/roadmap.md

 # Roadmap (subject to perennial revision)

+*Current planned major revision: rebuild this roadmap based on the [Dreyfus model of learning & mastery](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition).*

 Do these steps on your own.
 Once you've done them, come back here for the rest of it:

 0. [Create your Github account.](https://github.com/)